haiku/website/content/blog/waddlesplash/2021-12-09_haiku_contract_report_november_2021.md

 Haiku developed facilities to prevent kernel areas from being accessed by userland years ago, but userland's areas were left unprotected.
 Some years ago I extended that protection to userland, but by default, this was disabled so that we could update the various applications that needed to be adjusted for this change.

 Most of them have now been fixed, so now by default, we can block areas from being cloned that do not have the `B_CLONEABLE_AREA` permissions flag set.
-In the future we should of course extend these permissions checks even further, but while Haiku is a largely multi-user system, this is "good enough" for now.
+In the future we should of course extend these permissions checks even further, but while Haiku is largely a single-user system, this is "good enough" for now.

 ### Miscellaneous cleanups...